Emmanuel Sanders: 2013 season

 Head coach Mike Tomlin named Sanders and Antonio Brown the starting wide receivers to start the regular season, after Mike Wallace signed with the Miami Dolphins during free agency.
 Sanders finished the 2013 season with 67 receptions for 740 yards and six touchdowns in 16 games and ten starts.

-2014 season

 Sanders became a free agent after 2013 and was a highly sought-after player.
 He received offers from the New England Patriots, Oakland Raiders, Kansas City Chiefs, Denver Broncos, Jacksonville Jaguars, and Tampa Bay Buccaneers and also had a visit planned with the San Francisco 49ers.
 The Pittsburgh Steelers did not extend an offer to Sanders.

 Denver Broncos

 On March 15, 2014, the Denver Broncos signed Sanders to a three-year, $15 million contract that includes $6 million guaranteed and a signing bonus of $3 million.
 The next day, executives representing the Kansas City Chiefs complained that Sanders' agent, Steve Weinberg, had accepted a deal with the Chiefs in principle.